-Bracewell’s infrastructure lawyers have represented clients on a variety of projects, including transportation, energy and social infrastructure.
+Bracewell’s infrastructure lawyers have represented clients on a variety of projects, including transportation, energy, and social infrastructure.
 We have facilitated the construction of major public infrastructure projects and assisted in developing tax and financing strategies.
-We have handled naming rights deals and sponsorship agreements for stadiums, arenas, social infrastructure, and entertainment venues.
-We frequently prepare development and lease contracts that include both public and private equity and debt financing.
-Our clients include Major League Baseball and National Basketball Association teams, the world’s largest rodeo, local governmental entities, private entertainment venue operators, hotel developers and family offices and foundations.
+Our infrastructure lawyers have handled naming rights deals and sponsorship agreements for stadiums, arenas, social infrastructure, and entertainment venues.
+Our lawyers also frequently prepare development and lease contracts that include both public and private equity and debt financing.
+Our clients include Major League Baseball and National Basketball Association teams, the world’s largest rodeo, local governmental entities, private entertainment venue operators, hotel developers, and family offices and foundations.

 Today, as never before, clients across multiple industries must adapt to rapid changes in information technology (IT).
 Advances in digital infrastructure, including cloud computing, colocation, networks, systems, and software, have impacted the way everyone does business.
 Bracewell assists infrastructure funds, real estate firms, developers, operators, and users of IT goods and services by providing solutions through a multi-disciplinary team that anticipates trends and offers guidance.
 Our experience includes representing clients in acquisitions, data center development and tax incentives, and agreements for procuring IT goods and services.